Maritime Safety and Security Information System

-The Maritime Safety & Security Information System (MSSIS) is a freely-shared, unclassified, near real-time data collection and distribution network.
-Its member countries share data from Automatic Identification System (AIS), coastal radar, and other maritime-related systems.
-MSSIS combines the data from participating nations into a single data stream through secure Internet-based servers.
-Through MSSIS, participating governments can view real-time AIS data from around the world in a wide range of geographic display options, including text, photo overlays, electronic charts, and Google Earth.
-Displays can also integrate additional features such as user-provided radar overlays.
+The Maritime Safety and Security Information System (MSSIS) is an unclassified, near-real-time global data-sharing network designed to enhance maritime domain awareness by enabling participating governments to exchange vessel-tracking and sensor information via Automatic Identification System (AIS).
+Developed and operated by the U.S. Department of Transportation's Volpe National Transportation Systems Center, MSSIS aggregates data from member states into a central exchange, allowing each contributor to ingest, use and view combined data from other nations while preserving national sovereignty over participation.

 MSSIS Background

 MSSIS was developed by the Volpe National Transportation Systems Center at the U.S. Department of Transportation's Research and Innovative Technology Administration and is available to nations worldwide to improve global maritime safety, security, commerce and environmental stewardship.

 Benefits of MSSIS

-The global sharing of AIS data among governments through a common, open exchange provides a solid foundation for and a path to greater international trust, cooperation and open dialog and thus, improved stability, security, trade, and environmental stewardship.

-MSSIS provides participating nations unprecedented access to global shipping information.
+MSSIS provides participating nations access to global shipping information.
 Specific benefits of sharing AIS data via MSSIS include: